 Avoid using a payday lender or your credit card to manage essential payments.
 Payday loans or short-term credit often set you up for further unmanageable debt which makes things worse.

 If you need funds quickly, apply for a NILS (No Interest Loan Scheme).
 This can pay for things like household goods, car repairs or school essentials.
 You will have to repay the money over time but there are no additional fees or interest.
 You also must meet certain criteria.
-Visit the Moneysmart website information on payday loans and information on accessing NILS.
+Visit the Moneysmart website for information on payday loans and how to access NILS.

 A free financial counsellor can help you with budgeting and other sources of relief to assist with paying essential bills.
-More information about how to access a free financial counsellor can is on the National Debt Helpline website.
-You can also call the helpline on 1800 007 007.
+More information about how to access a free financial counsellor is on the National Debt Helpline website.
+You can also call the Helpline on 1800 007 007.